 All letters must be submitted via AMCAS.
-During the AMCAS application process, there will be a section asking for your letter of recommendation information.
-Please note that we cannot accept letters via any means except AMCAS.
+During the AMCAS application process, there will be a section asking for letters of recommendation information.
+Please note that the University of Wisconsin School of Medicine and Public Health cannot accept letters by any means except AMCAS.

-We will accept the following letter collection formats, provided they are submitted through AMCAS.
-You need to choose only one of these formats.
+UW will accept the following letter collection formats, provided they are submitted through AMCAS.
+Applicants need to choose only one of these formats.

 One committee letter and one individual letter from a nonacademic source

-- A committee letter is a letter authored by a pre-health committee or pre-health advisor and intended to present your institution’s evaluation of you as an applicant.
-A committee letter may or may not include additional letters written in support of your application.
+- A committee letter is a letter authored by a pre-health committee or pre-health advisor and intended to present an institution’s evaluation of an applicant.
+A committee letter may or may not include additional letters written in support of an application.

 One letter packet